mdycz/ash_cloak_auto_arguments/README.md

 # AshCloakAutoArguments

-This repo is a reproduction of a bug in
+This repo is a minimal reproduction of an issue in AshCloak which causes all actions to accept encrypted attributes as an input.

 ## Installation